Secure-Legion/.github/profile/README.md

 ### Is this like Signal?

 Signal is excellent for message content encryption, but it runs centralized servers that see metadata.
-Secure Legion eliminates the servers entirely.
+Secure Legion eliminates the servers entirely with direct peer-to-peer communication over Tor.

 ### Is this like Session?